Last Updated on

 For power range to be effective for your needs, you must also consider target distance and type of firearm being used.
 For example, having long eye relief with the scope further away from your eye, coupled with high magnification, will make it difficult to find the target in the scope possibly wasting time and making a poor shot.
 Trying to use 8x on a handgun scope without a rest and proper head position will be futile, and who has the time for that?

-The nature of long eye relief scopes results in having low to mid-range power, usually being mounted on lightweight scout setups or handguns, and having smaller objective lenses, 20-32 mm.
+The nature of long eye relief scopes results in having low to mid-range power, usually being mounted on lightweight scout setups or handguns, and having smaller objective lens, 20-32 mm.
 All this results in a lightweight and compact scope.

 The length of these types of scopes, regardless if they’re on a pistol or rifle, is usually between 9-11″.
 Weight is typically around 10 oz, although they can be as light as 8 oz or heavy as 15 oz.
 If it’s on the heavier end, it may be ineffective for pistols or too top-heavy for scout setups.